maxtkc/mvths-wiki/docs/021-analog-to-digital-conversion.rst

 ----

 In order to use the analog to digital converter (ADC) on your Metro Mini you will need to use the following command.
+Note that this function will return the values 0 to 1023 depending on the voltage it reads at the analog pin.

 .. figure:: images/image99.png
    :alt: